Key takeaways:

 Blood clotting is a natural process that usually helps your body stop bleeding after an injury.
 But if blood clots form when there’s not an injury, they can cause serious problems, such as a heart attack or stroke.
 So, preventing unwanted clots helps lower the risk of these problems.

 In most cases, Brilinta works best when it’s combined with low-dose aspirin (75 mg to 100 mg).
-But you shouldn’t take both low-dose aspirin and Brilinta unless your healthcare provider tells you to.
+But you shouldn’t take both low-dose aspirin and Brilinta unless your prescriber tells you to.

 Brilinta starts working within 2 hours of your first dose.
-It doesn’t take time to build up in your system the way some other blood thinners do.
+It works faster than Plavix (clopidogrel) and other antiplatelet medication) because it doesn’t take extra time to build up in your system.
 And it doesn’t require frequent blood tests to ensure it’s working, either.

 You’ll take Brilinta twice a day, with or without food.
 There’s no set time to take it, but it will work best if you’re consistent with when you take it.
-It’s best to separate your doses by 8 to 12 hours, so try to choose times that work well for your daily schedule.
+You should separate your doses by about 8 to 12 hours, so try to choose times that work well for your daily schedule.

 If you miss a dose of Brilinta, take it as soon as you remember.
 But if it’s almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 You’ll still be protected against blood clots, even if you miss a dose by mistake.
 So you shouldn’t take two doses to make up for one you missed.